 TGad Editor: modify P282L19 as follows:

 antenna.
+The initiator shall set the Sector ID and DBand Antenna ID fields in each transmitted BF frame to a value that uniquely identifies the single sector and DBand antenna through which the BF frame is transmitted.
 The responder shall set the CDOWN field in each transmitted ScS frame to contain the total

 Antenna pattern reciprocity capability is missing